lerodriguezreyes/react-kanban/README.md

     - Add basic styling to your app.

 ### Iteration 2 tasks
-By the end of the day, as a minimum, you should:

 1. Render your JSON data as a list.
 2. Conditionally render content in the list items.
 Here is how you can do it:
     -  Include a condition to conditionally render content on each item in the list.
 For example, if your list items have a property isCompleted, show ✔️ if it is true and ❌ if it is false.